ionic-team/ionic-framework/README.md

 It's important to realize that Ionic is not a replacement for frameworks used for building mobile web apps.
 There are a lot of great solutions that work well for websites, like [jQuery Mobile](http://jquerymobile.com/).

 Ionic is also not a good solution if you need to support older generation devices.
 Our [compatibility](http://ionicframework.com/docs/#browser-support) *starts* at iOS 6 and Android 4.1.
 We will never support versions earlier than those.
 This is a framework for the future.
-Learn more, [Where does the Ionic Framework fit in?](http://ionicframework.com/blog/where-does-the-ionic-framework-fit-in/)
+Learn more: [Where does the Ionic Framework fit in?](http://ionicframework.com/blog/where-does-the-ionic-framework-fit-in/)

 ## Quick Start